-16. The most important constraint to market access lies in the functioning of the financial market itself.
+- 14. Small may be beautiful but in finance it is a handicap.
+The Global Employment Forum in November 2001 showed the growing awareness of the need to address financial sector issues from a social perspective.
+This section highlights three main aspects of market failure legal status, transaction costs and information asymmetries that explain why it is difficult for the self-employed, micro- and small enterprises to access capital.
+It also illustrates the social dimension of finance. - 15.
+As single proprietorships and partnerships, most small businesses are usually not required to disclose their financial statements; they do not have the kind of collateral that potential investors or creditors expect as security to protect against default risk.
+4 The performance of a small undertaking hinges on one person, the entrepreneur.
+This increases risks.
+Entrepreneurs also tend to have a very personalized and proprietary attitude towards their undertaking.
+They do not like to share ownership with an associate.
+This limits the equity position of an enterprise and in turn makes access to loans more difficult and expensive. - 16.
+The most important constraint to market access lies in the functioning of the financial market itself.
 Financial markets trade information about risks and returns.
 Gathering and processing such risk-related information about a client and the project is costly.
-Because of the high proportion of fixed transaction costs - i.e. the costs for the banks to evaluate a loan application are roughly the same regardless of loan size - financial institutions tend to seek out larger and better secured transactions (see box 1).
-In developed countries, the average start-up capital for people coming out of unemployment and seeking to set up their own business is too small for banks: \$6,000 in the United Kingdom, €22,000 in Ireland, €25,000 in Germany, €23,000 in France and C\$12,000 in Canada.
+Because of the high proportion of fixed transaction costs the costs for the banks to evaluate a loan application are roughly the same regardless of loan size financial institutions tend to seek out larger and better secured transactions (see box 1).
+In developed countries, the average start-up capital for people coming out of unemployment and seeking to set up their own business is too small for banks: £6,000 in the United Kingdom, €22,000 in Ireland, €25,000 in Germany, €23,000 in France and C\$12,000 in Canada.

 Box 1.
-Finance gap in Germany
+Finance gap

-According to an estimate by the German Savings Bank Association (DGSV) the fixed administrative costs of processing an application for a start-up loan is between $\[\in \]$ 767 and $\[\in \]$ 2,352.
+According to an estimate by a savings bank association the fixed administrative costs of processing an application for a start-up loan is between \in 767 and \in 2,352.
 These costs arise regardless of the loan sum.
-As the bank's profit on this financial product is approximately 1 per cent of the loan amount, the bank effectively only looks at applications for over $\[\in \]$ 76,700 - while the average start-up capital for new enterprises coming out of unemployment is $\[\in \]$ 25,000.
+As the bank's profit on this financial product is approximately 1 per cent of the loan amount, the bank effectively only looks at applications for over \in 76,700 - while the average start-up capital for new enterprises coming out of unemployment is \in 25,000.